 Most Mazdas have the oil type printed on the oil cap - it will likely be 5W-20, 5W-30, 5W-40, 10W-30 or 10W-40.
 If it isn't printed on the oil cap, check your owners manual for the exact type before adding new oil.
 We recommend wearing safety glasses whenever you are working under your 6.
 You never know what could be dripping down from the engine, battery acid, engine coolant, brake fluid, etc. All of these fluids are extremely harmful to your eyes and skin so it is important to protect yourself.

-Burnt out brake lights increase your chance of getting rear ended - check and change yours today2012 Mazda 6 i 2.5L 4 Cyl.
+Odd electrical problems that come out of nowhere can often signify a blown engine fuse - check and change yours here!2012 Mazda 6 i 2.5L 4 Cyl.

 Learn how to diagnose and fix minor oil leaks in your car2012 Mazda 6 i 2.5L 4 Cyl.